 Our recommendations come in two categories:

-• A Do It Yourself Travel Guide Books for travellers who are putting together their travel itinerary.
+• A Do It Yourself Travel Guide book for travelers putting together their travel itinerary.

-• Travel Books Offering Historical Information for travellers who are planning a more organized group tour.
+• Travel Books Offering Historical Information for travelers planning a more organized group tour.

 Whatever category of information you seek, we got you covered in this article.